alfiensukma/knowledge-graph-llm-rag/README.md

 - **LLM prompt errors (missing template variables / dict has no attribute …)**
   These happen when the LLM returns malformed JSON or the prompt placeholders aren’t escaped.
 The code includes guards and parsers; if it still happens, check console logs for the printed raw snippet.

+- **"Limit Quota" error occurred**
+  This happens because the PDF file you are using exceeds the token capacity allowed by LLM.
+Use a PDF file with fewer pages and allow at least a one-minute break for each process that requires processing multiple PDF files.

 - **Only a few topics get mapped**
   That’s expected: mapping uses strict, CSO-guarded matching and confidence thresholds to avoid wrong links.
 Tune: